-How to Reach the parents-to-be through effective marketing
+How to Reach the Parents-to-be through Effective Maternity Marketing

 Maternity marketing typically reaches out to the current mom, without putting much emphasis on the woman who’s expecting.
 But particularly for first-time moms, these women and their supportive family members must also make decisions about what’s best for their as-of-yet unborn children… what color to paint the nursery, which toys to purchase for the tot, what types of formula to buy and what kinds of clothes the child should wear.

 Companies that target the current mom without thinking of the present mom may be too late – once she has the child, she may have already made up her mind about the best formulas, baby wipes and other newborn needs to suit her child.
 And once you lose the expectant mother, you may lose her for life – if she becomes loyal to one brand, it will be hard to get her to switch over.

 Many Expecting Mothers Google Everything

 Marketers can target expectant moms by reaching out to them through the avenues they’ll be using most.
 Perhaps one of the easiest ways is through SEO content and Google AdWords.
 First-time mothers may be anxious about what constitutes a “normal” pregnancy, potential parenting woes and the “right” parenting methods.
 They’ll often look to Google and other search engine tools for help.
 A Google search for “how to change a diaper” produces more than 29 million results.
 While it may be difficult to provide SEO content to beat the top-ranked page, a Google Ad campaign for your brand could do wonders for your diaper company and maternity marketing strategy.